 - Facilitating Golden Time and Special outings for children who have excelled in class or who have been selected as the ‘Child of the Week’ in their class.

-- Training and managing our Playmakers, who support their peers at playtime.
+- Training and managing our Play Leaders, who support their peers at playtime.

-- Writing Individual Education Plans with the SENCO and outside agencies if necessary; and sharing and reviewing these with parents at least once a term, and planning for the next term.
+Writing Individual Education Plans (IEPs) with the SENCO and outside agencies if necessary; and sharing and reviewing these with parents at least once a term, and planning for the next term.

 SEN Governor: Jenny Brayshaw